-There are several impressive apps which are found outside the massive umbrella of Mac App Store.
+There are several impressive apps that are found outside the massive umbrella of the Mac App Store.
 Despite being their notable absence from the App Store on macOS, we all like to use them.
 But, not too many of us know that we can update a non-App Store app as well on Mac.

 How to Update a Non-App Store (Third-party) App on Mac